stellar/go/services/horizon/internal/docs/reference/tutorials/follow-received-payments.md

 We now know how to get a stream of transactions to an account.
 Let's check if our solution actually works and if new payments appear.
 Let's watch as we send a payment ([`create_account` operation](/developers/guides/concepts/list-of-operations.html#create-account)) from our account to another account.

+We use the `create_account` operation because we are sending payment to a new, unfunded account.
+If we were sending payment to an account that is already funded, we would use the [`payment` operation](/developers/guides/concepts/list-of-operations.html#payment).

-First, let's check our account sequence number so we can create a payment operation.
+First, let's check our account sequence number so we can create a payment transaction.
 To do this we send a request to horizon:

 ```bash
 $ curl "https://horizon-testnet.stellar.org/accounts/GB7JFK56QXQ4DVJRNPDBXABNG3IVKIXWWJJRJICHRU22Z5R5PI65GAK3"